 Hemp is a less efficient source of cannabinoids, including CBD (two-to-four percent).
 But the low-level of THC in hemp does not prevent the ratio ofCBD-to-THC from being high, ten-to-one, or more.
-Hemp varieties can be claimed to be “CBD rich” in this, relative sense.
+In this relative sense, hemp varieties can be claimed to be “CBD rich.”

 The extract from that sort of plant can be purified to produce crystalline CBD.
 (Note the difference possible between the THC level of the plant vs that of the end product.)
 Again, the current laws make CBD legal if from a legal source (i.e., hemp), but illegal if from an illegal source (i.e., illegal “marijuana”).

 Marijuana-sourced CBD is not only more efficient, but results in a higher quality and safer end product.